Karthikeyan592/chat-platform-using-socket/README.md

 # chat-platform-using-socket

-networks package
-for sharing the code and work together.
+for sharing the code and working together.